missionpinball/mpf-docs/install/windows.rst

 some of the tests include audio, so if your speakers are on you should hear some sounds at some point.

-These tests take longer, maybe a minute or more, but when they're done, that graphical window should close, and you'll see all the dots in your command window and a note that all the tests were successful.
+These tests take longer, but when they're done, that graphical window should close, and you'll see all the dots in your command window and a note that all the tests were successful.

+Notes about the mpfmc tests:

+ * These tests create a window on the screen and then just re-use the same window for all tests (to save time).
+So don't worry if it looks like the window content is scaled weird or doesn't fill the entire window.

-Note: Many of the media controller tests are used to test internal workings of the media controller itself, so there will be lots of time when the pop up window is blank.
-That's fine.
+ * Many of these tests are used to test internal workings of the media controller itself, so there will be lots of time when the pop up window is blank.

-Also, the animation and transition tests include testing functionality to stop, restart, pause, and skip frames.
+ * The animation and transition tests include testing functionality to stop, restart, pause, and skip frames.
 So if things look "jerky" in the tests, don't worry, that doesn't mean your computer is slow, it's just how the tests work! :)

 At this point you should have a fully working copy of MPF.
 Congrats!

-Next we'd recommend following our :doc:`step-by-step tutorial </tutorial/index>` which will show you how to start building your own game in MPF!

 6. Install whatever drivers your hardware controller needs
 ----------------------------------------------------------